"I never miss a chance to have sex or appear on television." -- GORE VIDAL

 As a performer, TED SOD has been seen on TV in That Damn Michael Che, Blue Bloods, Nightcap, Ugly Betty, Nurse Jackie, Bored to Death, Law and Order, L & O: Criminal Intent, L & O: SVU (twice), and Jonny Zero.

-His film credits include 5 Flight Up with Diane Keaton and Morgan Freeman, Touched With Fire with Katie Holmes and Luke Kirby, Frank vs. God (aka An Act of God), Premium Rush, Crocodile Tears, and Keane.
+His film credits include 5 Flights Up with Diane Keaton and Morgan Freeman, Touched With Fire with Katie Holmes and Luke Kirby, Frank vs. God (aka An Act of God), Premium Rush, Crocodile Tears, and Keane.

 He has acted in plays produced by The NYTW/Arktype, The Public Theatre/New York Shakespeare Festival, BAM Theatre Company, Second Stage, Playwrights’ Horizons, American Place Theatre and the Circle, Seattle and Yale Repertory Companies, among others.
 He was a member of the Circle Repertory Theatre Lab and Company and studied acting with Michael Howard and Shakespeare with Patsy Rodenburg.

 There's one moment in the performance in which the veil of hospitality drops, or is torn open, when the imam who was imprisoned in Abu Ghraib at last raises his voice (in the evening's most powerful performance, by Ted Sod), and predicts that we will pay for all this or rather that our children will.--Thomas Garvey, The Hub review